China to give priority to subsidy-free renewable projects in new plan

-BEIJING, April 12 (Reuters) - China will give priority to the construction of wind and solar projects that can operate without subsidies this year, and will cap new subsidised capacity, the energy regulator said on Friday, part of efforts to ease a subsidy payment backlog.
+BEIJING (Reuters) - China will give priority to the construction of wind and solar projects that can operate without subsidies this year, and will cap new subsidized capacity, the energy regulator said on Friday, part of efforts to ease a subsidy payment backlog.

 After a rapid fall in manufacturing costs, China has been gradually cutting the amount of subsidies to renewable energy providers.
 It said last year that it would take action to ensure wind and solar generators can achieve “grid price parity” with traditional energy sources such as coal.